5 February 2018.

 Aside from the obvious things like a toothbrush and toothpaste, these are a few other essentials you might want to consider adding to your toiletry bag or first aid kit.

-Rehydration salts.
-Whether you’ve been on a sweaty hike, have a case of the runs or just haven’t had enough water that day, rehydration salts are great for helping your body rehydrate rapidly.
-We always travel with these effervescent electrolyte tablets and use them on a regular basis when hiking.
+Whether you have a case of the runs, a raging hangover or just haven’t had enough water that day, rehydration salts are great for helping your body rehydrate rapidly.
+We always travel with these effervescent electrolyte tablets and use them on a regular basis when hiking or as a pick-me-up at the end of an exceptionally hot day.

-For this trip, our favourite combination was the Olympus OMD-EM1 Mkll and the M.Zuiko 12-100 F4 IS PRO which is weather sealed meaning freezing temperatures, dust storms and unexpected downpours were no problem.
+For this trip, our favourite combination was the Olympus OMD-EM1 Mkll and the M.Zuiko 12-100 F4 IS PRO which is very versatile and great for capturing both landscapes and close-ups, and is weather sealed meaning freezing temperatures, dust storms and unexpected downpours were no problem.

 For the full range of camera gear that we carry, read this post.